 2005, February 28–March 3.
 I attended the Search Engine Strategies Conference by JupiterMedia.

 2009, March 23–25.
 I attended the Publishing Business Conference and Expo in New York City.
 I learned about current trends and processes in the publishing industry to take advantage of the web, XML, print-on-demand, and other new publishing technologies.
-Teri met me there are the end of the conference and we toured the city and saw the Broadway play Wicked.
+Teri met me there at the end of the conference and we toured the city and saw the Broadway play Wicked.

 2010, March 6–11.
 I attended the Publishing Business Conference and Expo in New York City.